med-air/FL-COVID/README.md

     > bash setup-env.sh

 3) Put the download demo data and model at the same level of folder **'fl_covid'**.
-Please refer to the File structure at the bottom.
+Make sure put the data folder and model folder in right place, please refer to the **File structure** at the bottom.

 ## Usage with examples
 ### Train